drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/03.products/02.product-architecture/05.multilingual-products/docs.md

     category: docs
 ---

-If you need to display the products on your site in multiple languages, you will need to build a Multilingual Drupal site.
-Multilingual functionality in Drupal is beyond the scope of this Drupal Commerce documentation guide.
+If you want to display the products on your site in multiple languages, you'll need to build a Multilingual Drupal site.
+Multilingual functionality in Drupal is a larger topic, beyond the scope of this Drupal Commerce documentation guide.
 For an overview, please see the Drupal 8 User Guide section on [Making Your Site Multilingual].
 This page describes basic multilingual setup for products, product variations, and product attribute values.

 #### Prerequisites
 - The Drupal core [Content Translation module] is required for multilingual products.